tbedford/Ant-Allocator/README.md

 ## Concurrency

 There a word we haven't mentioned so far and that's concurrency.
-The thing about a lot of embdedded OSs is they live in an interrupt driven world and interrupts can go off at any time.
+The thing about a lot of embdedded OSs is they live in an interrupt-driven world and interrupts can go off at any time.

 An interrupt usually invokes an interrupt handler, and this may cause code to run other processes (code) to handle the aftermath of the interrupt.
-In other words a network packet arriving could generate an interrupt that causing code in the protocol stack to run, and that may need to allocate memory for buffers or free memory and so on.
+For example, a network packet arriving could generate an interrupt that is causing code in the protocol stack to run, and that may need to allocate memory for buffers or free memory and so on.

 Putting it simply we may be in the code of our memory allocator when suddenly we are off doing something else and we now have a problem.
 Why?
-Because the memory allocator manipulates a linked list, and say adding a new node in the list takes several operations (copying of pointers) we can't be sure that we will finish our pointer jiggling before an interrupt goes off, which would leave our list in a pickle - and this would result in further mayhem of another process then started manipaulting the list and was istself interrupted.
+Because the memory allocator manipulates a linked-list, and say adding a new node in the list takes several operations (copying of pointers) we can't be sure that we will finish our pointer jiggling before an interrupt goes off, which would leave our list in a pickle.
+This would result in further mayhem of another process then started manipulating the list and was itself interrupted.
 Very shortly we would have a crashed system on our hands.

 So what's the answer?
 There are several possible solutions, but looking at embedded operating systems like ARM Mbed OS and Xinu is pretty apparent they don't take any chances - they just disable interrupts while manipulating lists.
 Problem solved.

 One minor point - you do need to save the current interrupt mask before disabling interrupts, so that once you have manipulated your list you can restore things as they were before enabling interrupts again.
 It does seem somewhat archaic that in the 21st century we need to worry about such details, but there you go!

+There's another issue with general purpose system-level memory allocators in a modern multi-process, multi-thread, multi-core environment.
+Lock contention.
+We saw already that in embedded systems you can switch off interrupts.
+In more complex operating systems you have to include locking around the system memory allocator.
+However, in heavily threaded applications, were for example one thread is created per incoming connection (to the database or web server), where these threads need access to the system memory allocator you can run into problems around lock contention.
+As more threads (connections) are created you get more contention around locks on the memory allocator (and other sub-systems) which degrades performance.

+Is there a solution to this?

+Yes - give each thread its own heap.
+There are no locking/critical section issues because that heap is only ever accessed by one thread.
+You just call the system allocator to get memory at thread startup.
+You then use an instance of the allocator class to allocate and free.
+This is quite a good solution as you can then tune the allocator to the thread's needs.
+If you combine this with a memory pool (buffer pool) allocator you can have low fragmentation and avoid lock contention.
+This give performance a significant boost.

-For simplicity I did not add any concurrency-related code to my handler.
-So basically this is not a practical system allocator, or even application-level allocator in a concurrent environment (i.e. the real world).
-Sorry about that!
+For simplicity I did not add any concurrency-related code to this allocator.
+So basically this is not a practical system allocator.

+In the future I plan to provide a set of C++ classes to provide multiple allocators that can be used on a per-thread basis to get around lock contention and fragmentation.
+You do run into a new problem if you want to share data (memory) between threads, but that's another story for another day!

 ## Heap exhaustion